The Best Bars & Lounges for a DIY Disney Monorail Pub Crawl

 Tips and tricks: When you arrive, there’s a 99.9% chance there will be a wait.
 So put your name in then wander up to Tambu Lounge to drink and eat to pass the time.
 There’s also an outside bar where you can order a Spikey Pineapple, a boozy pineapple dole whip.

-Vibe: Funky, interactive, and tropical
+Vibe: Funky, interactive, and the ideal tiki bar

 Stephanie’s take: Yep, the hype for Trader Sam’s is totally real.
 As a beach girl, I loved all of the tropical, islander details from the tiki drink menu to the bartenders chanting when certain drinks were ordered.
 As soon as one detail captured my attention (like the periodic thunderstorms) another would divert me (like an oyster opening to reveal a “pearl” glass for the Polynesian Pearl cocktail).
 This place took the bar experience to a level I’ve never experienced before and I loved every minute of it.
 I couldn’t get enough of the Shrunken Zombie Head cocktail made with three types of rum, tropical juice, Falernum, and cinnamon.
 Hands down my favorite bar on the crawl and the perfect way to end the evening!